jen-taylor-shopify/JavaScript-fundamentals/garbage-collection.md

 # Garbage collection and memory management

 **Garbage collection:**
-- JavaScript automatically allocates memory when objects are created, andfrees itw hen they are not used anymore.
+- JavaScript automatically allocates memory when objects are created, and frees it when they are not used anymore.
 - Danger: It can give devs the false impression that they don't need to worry about memory management.

 ## What is the memory life cycle?